Sesame Chicken is tender and delicious with flavors of soy, garlic and ginger, brown sugar and sesame seeds. This dish is perfect served over rice.

 How To Make Sesame Chicken

-- Marinate chicken in cornstarch, egg and soy sauce.
+- Marinate chicken in cornstarch, egg, and soy sauce.

-- Combine sauce ingredients (recipe below).
+- Combine sauce ingredients (per recipe below).

 - Stir fry in batches until browned.
 Add sauce and simmer.